Were you born in the UK or own UK assets? Inheritance tax and succession planning tips

 - potentially exempt transfers (ie absolute gifts), which are exempt if the individual survives for seven years (with tapered rates applying in between);

-- encumbering property liable to IHT with debt, as IHT is due on the net value of an estate, but complex rules apply to this;
+- encumbering property liable to IHT with debt, as IHT is due on the net value of an estate, but complex rules apply to this; and

-- making gifts to UK charities in a Will (which are IHT exempt);
+- making gifts to UK charities in a Will (which are IHT exempt).

 This article primarily discusses IHT, but individuals should also seek professional advice on: